zuzanapiarova/philosophers/README.md

 // Q&A: Is the timestamp supposed tobe since start of program or since epoch ?
 - working in microseconds for accuracy and logging in miliseconds
 - including timezone by macro, do it by the function !
+- TODO: they die when sleep is 0 and they have enough time but some take over more resources than others

 # working on
 - synchronize all threads to start at the same time ?